flexponsive/sync-issue-pr-to-project/README.md

 For example:

-- When an issue is created, add it to the Github project board with status "Inbox"
+- When an issue is created, add it to the Github project board with status "Inbox" at the top of the column

 - When a pull request is created, create a Github project card with status "In Development"